Support and supervision

 We strongly advise our PhD candidates and their supervisors to schedule regular meetings.

 What to expect from your supervision team members:

 We would like to emphasize that all members of the supervision team should be involved in your project.
 Please invite all members during your annual Checkpoint meetings; discuss what needs to be changed in your TSP and what is necessary for you to finish your PhD project in time.

 Other types of support

-One of the tasks of the Graduate School Coordinator is to give support to PhD candidates who would like to know more about their training opportunities, or other PhD project related issues.
-Furthermore, the Graduate School Coordinator could also have the role as a confidant.
+One of the tasks of the Graduate School Coordinator is to give support to PhD candidates who would like to know more about their training opportunities or with regard to other PhD project-related issues.
+Furthermore, the Graduate School Coordinator could also have the role of a confidant.

-International PhD candidate's at the Donders Graduate School are encouraged to sign up for a PhD-buddy. the PhD buddy can help you finding your way in The Netherlands, Nijmegen, at the university etc. Also, our national PhD's could sign up to become a buddy.
+International PhD candidates at the Donders Graduate School are encouraged to sign up for a PhD buddy. the PhD buddy can help you find your way in the Netherlands, Nijmegen, at the university etc. Also, our more advanced PhD candidates could sign up to become a buddy.

 The Radboud University's Global Lounge offers a place for lounging and working and organises events and activities for the international community.
 In the future they are hoping to relaunch their buddy programmes for PhD candidates.